Surfside Beach, South Carolina: 20th century

 The main house became a hotel, and then a shelter for lifeguards, before it was demolished in the 1960s.
 The cemetery, where many of the enslaved people of the plantation were buried, continued to be used by descendants of those families until the 1950s.
 In 1980, the town of Surfside Beach declared it abandoned, opening the area for development.
 There are now houses on the site, which have destroyed most of the cemetery, though some graves are still visible, and in 2022 markers and memorials were put up.

 Surfside Beach was previously known as Roach's Beach and had only a few buildings surviving the hurricane of 1893.
 Principal industries were lumber and feed farming for the 30 or so horses and mules in the area.
 The new owner, George J. Holiday of Galivants Ferry, renamed the area Floral Beach after his wife, Flora.
 He built a sawmill and opened a hotel in the old house of the plantation, the Tillman house.

 Holiday sold the land to a group from Columbia who partially developed the land.
 In 1952, most of the land changed hands again and became known as Surfside Beach.
 A pier was built in 1953.

 Hurricane Hazel in 1954 destroyed most of the beach's seventy houses and the pier.
 In 1976 the Department of Housing and Urban Development noted that the town "is subject to serious flooding from tidal surge caused by hurricanes and tidal storms"; there had been significant storms or hurricanes in 1872, 1874, 1883, 1893, 1894, 1899, 1906, and 1944, as well as Hurricane Hazel, and no flood defenses were in place or planned.
 Development plans continued.
-By 1956 there were six families living permanently on the beach, with others coming on holiday.
+By 1956 there were six families living permanently on the beach, with others coming on vacation.
 The settlement expanded after the reactivation of Myrtle Beach Air Force Base in 1956.
 The town was incorporated in 1964.
 It had 881 residents at that point.
 Municipal annexation led to growth of the settlement.